MilesSystems/aws-deployment/README.md

 After the load balancer stacks are created, the workflow upserts a Route 53 A-record alias for each domain in `inputs.domains`.
 If a Network Load Balancer (NLB) stack exists, its DNS name and canonical hosted zone ID are used for the alias.
 Otherwise, the Application Load Balancer (ALB) values are used.

+### ALB listener certificates

+Each deployment must provide an ACM certificate ARN.
+The workflow attaches this certificate directly to the `AWS::ElasticLoadBalancingV2::ListenerRule`, avoiding collisions on the default listener.

 ### GitHub Actions OIDC (actions aws setup)

 Create the OIDC role for the GitHub Actions workflow to assume.